 If you do experience some back or pelvic pain like me, gentle yoga stretches or even joining a pregnancy yoga class if you have the time is usually a good idea.
 Alternatively, warm compresses to the lower back can also be helpful.
 Soaking in hot baths for hours is no longer advisable as it can be dangerous for the baby to be submerged in hot water for too long.
 Getting your partner to do some gentle massage to your lower back may also help.

-For more advice or safe and effective Osteopathic treatment during your pregnancy, contact Matt at Wokingham Osteopaths on 0118 380 0385.
+For more advice or safe and effective Osteopathic treatment during your pregnancy, contact Matt or Keri at Wokingham Osteopaths on 0118 380 0385.